algolia/angular-instantsearch/community-website/src/community-project-boilerplate-docgen/src/guides/customize-widgets.md

 }
 ```

-That's it, your widget is connected to InstantSearch.js and the state of the search it self!
+That's it, your widget is connected to InstantSearch.js and the state of the search itself!
 Now let's update the rendering of this widget

 ### 3. Render from the state

-Your component instance has access a property `this.state` which holds the rendering options of the widget.
+Your component instance has access to a property `this.state` which holds the rendering options of the widget.

 From the [connectMenu](https://community.algolia.com/instantsearch.js/v2/connectors/connectMenu.html) InstantSearch.js connector documentation, we can see that we have access to: